-We have acted as special counsel to MCBC Holdings, Inc., a Delaware corporation (the "Company"), in connection with the proposed issuance of up shares of common stock, \$0.01 par value per share (the "Shares").
-The Shares are included in a registration statement on Form S-1 under the to Securities Act of 1933, as amended (the "Act"), initially filed with the Securities and Exchange Commission (the "Commission") on May 1, 2015 (Registration No. 333-203815 as amended, the "Registration Statement").
-The term "Shares" shall include any additional shares of common stock registered by the Company pursuant to Rule 462(b) under the Act in connection with the offering contemplated by the Registration Statement.
+We have acted as special counsel to MCBC Holdings, Inc., a Delaware corporation (the "Company"), in connection with the proposed issuance of up to 6,071,429 shares of common stock, \$0.01 par value per share (the "Company Shares"), and the proposed sale by certain selling stockholders of up to 910,714 shares of common stock, \$0.01 par value per share, subject to the exercise of the underwriters' option to purchase additional shares (the "Additional Shares" and, together with the Company Shares, the "Shares").
+The Shares are included in a registration statement on Form S-1 under the Securities Act of 1933, as amended (the "Act"), initially filed with the Securities and Exchange Commission (the "Commission") on May 1, 2015 (Registration No. 333-203815 as amended, the "Registration Statement").
+The term "Company Shares" shall include any additional shares of common stock registered by the Company pursuant to Rule 462(b) under the Act in connection with the offering contemplated by the Registration Statement.
 This opinion is being furnished in connection with the requirements of Item 601(b)(5) of Regulation S-K under the Act, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement or related prospectus contained therein (the "Prospectus"), other than as expressly stated herein with respect to the issue of the Shares.